0xPlaygrounds/subgrounds/README.md

 ## About Us
-Playgrounds Analytics was started by web3 data enthusiasts to build open source tooling for The Graph Network as part of its grants program.
-Playgrounds Analytics are a data solutions company leveraging The Graph to provide serverless on-chain data infrastructures and services for data teams, analysts, and engineers.
+Playgrounds Analytics is a data solutions company providing serverless on-chain data infrastructures and services for data teams, analysts, and engineers.
 Checkout us out [here](https://playgrounds.network/) to learn more!